dejanu/masterclass/README.md

     - Image = read-only templates that contain a runtime environment that includes application libraries and applications.

+* build context is the set of files that your build can access

 ```bash
 # build from cowsay remote git repo (disable buildkit)
 docker build -t test https://github.com/dejanu/masterclass.git#cowsay:dockersay --no-cache